redox-os/website/content/news/this-month-250531.md

 - (doc) Ribbon improved the [Microkernels](https://doc.redox-os.org/book/microkernels.html) page
 - (doc) Ribbon replaced Rufus by [balenaEtcher](https://etcher.balena.io/) as the recommended method to flash the Redox image to a USB drive on Windows
 - (doc) Ribbon added the porting recomendation to use the FreeBSD dependencies of programs to avoid Linux-specific kernel features present on Linux dependencies which don't work on Redox
-- (doc) Ribbon documented `source.script` data type used for recipe source changes
+- (doc) Ribbon documented `source.script` data type used for applying patches and other recipe source changes
 - (doc) Ron Williams wrote and Ribbon added a recipe script template for Cargo profiles
 - (doc) Ron Williams wrote and Ribbon added a recipe script template for Cargo examples with flags
 - (doc) Ribbon added links for the GCC, LLVM and Rust cross-compilers fork sources in the [porting documentation](https://doc.redox-os.org/book/porting-applications.html#cross-compiler)